V Army Corps (Italy): World War II

-After the war the V Army Corps was garrisoned in Trieste and consisted of the 12th Infantry Division Timavo in Trieste and the 15th Infantry Division Carnaro in Pola.
+After the war the V Army Corps was garrisoned in Trieste and consisted of the 12th Infantry Division "Timavo" in Trieste and the 15th Infantry Division "Bergamo" in Pula.
 At the outbreak of World War II the corps was guarding the border with Yugoslavia.
-Headquartered in Pivka it consisted of the 12th Infantry Division Sassari, 15th Infantry Division Bergamo and 57th Infantry Division Lombardia.
+Headquartered in Pivka it consisted of the 12th Infantry Division "Sassari", 15th Infantry Division "Bergamo" and 57th Infantry Division "Lombardia".

 On 6 April 1941, under command of Riccardo Balocco, it participated in the Axis invasion of Yugoslavia.
 After the end of combat operations the corps took up garrison duties along the Dalmatian coast, but found itself quickly fighting Yugoslav partisans.
-The corps (commanded by General Renato Coturri, General Alessandro Gloria from January 1943 and by General Antonio Scuero from May 1943) was garrisoned in Crikvenica at the time and consisted of the 153rd Infantry Division Macerata in Delnice, 154th Infantry Division Murge in Sinj and the XIV Coastal Brigade in Crikvenica.
+The corps (commanded by General Renato Coturri, General Alessandro Gloria from January 1943 and by General Antonio Scuero from May 1943) was garrisoned in Crikvenica at the time and consisted of the 153rd Infantry Division "Macerata" in Delnice, 154th Infantry Division "Murge" in Sinj and the XIV Coastal Brigade in Crikvenica.

 After Germany invaded Italy following the Italian-Allied armistice in September 1943 the corps was disbanded by the Germans.